 Does psilocybin-assisted therapy work for depression?

-A randomized, waiting list-controlled clinical trial conducted at Johns Hopkins Center for Psychedelic and Consciousness Research demonstrates that psilocybin therapy produces significant antidepressant effects in patients with major depressive disorder.
-This study of 27 adults showed that psilocybin with psychological support can provide meaningful depression relief, building on previous evidence from cancer patients and those with treatment-resistant depression.
+A randomized, waiting list-controlled clinical trial conducted at Johns Hopkins Center for Psychedelic and Consciousness Research demonstrates that psilocybin-assisted therapy produces large, rapid, and sustained antidepressant effects in patients with major depressive disorder, extending previous findings from cancer patients and those with treatment-resistant depression to the broader MDD population.

 Dr. Kumar’s Take